 Recent revelations about Bernie Kerik may derail more than his job as head of Homeland Security.
 They may do damage to his big-screen biopic.

-New York City’s former top cop was nixed for the job as President Bush’s secretary of homeland security after info was revealed about his personal and professional life .
+New York City’s former top cop was nixed for the job as President Bush’s secretary of homeland security after .
 Now, a source says that Miramax — which bought the screen rights to Kerik’s autobiography — is seriously reconsidering the movie it’s making on the controversial lawman.

 Miramax bought the rights to Kerik’s best-selling “The Lost Son: A Life in Pursuit of Justice” last year; “Aviator” executive producer Rick Schwartz was hired to produce it.